-We are working towards our sixth green flag.
+We are working towards our 6th Green Flag.

 Global Citizenship – Litter and Waste

-You can read a great deal about our work HERE on THIS LINK
+You can read a great deal about our work on our GREEN SCHOOL BLOG HERE on THIS LINK

 What is Global Citizenship?

 that we depend on one another

 and that our world is one in which the choices we make

 and the actions we take may affect people

 but also all over the world.

 The aim of Green Schools is to increase students’ and participant awareness of environmental issues through classroom studies and to transfer this knowledge into positive environmental action in the school and also in the wider community.